API Key Usage

 Accessing API Key Usage

-Navigate to Settings > API Keys from your workspace.
+From the sidebar, expand Integrations and click API Keys.
 You'll see a list of all your API keys with their descriptions and last used timestamps.
 Each API key row includes action buttons for viewing usage statistics (chart icon), copying the key, and deleting the key.

 To view detailed usage statistics for a specific API key, click the chart icon in the Actions column.
 This opens the API Key Usage dashboard for that particular key.